Mine safety advocates agree new silica dust rule is progress, but some worry it’s not enough

 “But the fact that there’s something in place that we can fight with and we can use is huge,” Bates said.
 “Every time we find a violation, we can point back to this rule … Before, when we found that there were high levels of silica dust in our mines, there was nothing we could do.”

-Rebecca Shelton is the Director of Policy of the Appalachian Citizens Law Center, a group that has advocated for silica dust regulation.
+Rebecca Shelton is the director of policy of the Appalachian Citizens Law Center in Whitesburg, a group that has advocated for silica dust regulation.

 “I got into this work through being from Kentucky, really,” Shelton said.
 “Everyone knows someone who has black lung, it seems.
 I think that’s something that is a fairly foreign or detached concept for most people in this country: that somebody in your family has a disease related to their occupation and occupational hazards.”